| Rah AFzar Tarh Company overview

 This 3d Mesh type object, is constructed automatically based on the specification

 of a route; plan, profile, and cross sections.
+You can define material for 3d objects.

 For each route ID, one 3d Route object can be constructed.